zlatozar/study-paip/ch00/Readme.md

            #:touch)
   ...)
 ```
+- If packages are confusing, this is the main reason why; they’re not based on objects,
+  but on names.
+Every package that uses common-lisp imports the name _cons_, because common-lisp includes
+a function with that name.
+But in consequence a **variable** called _cons_ would also be
+visible every package that used common-lisp.

-- Because packages are used by the reader, a package must be defined before you can LOAD or COMPILE-FILE a file
+- Because packages are used by the reader, a package must be defined before you can LOAD
-that contains an IN-PACKAGE expression switching to that package.
+or COMPILE-FILE a file that contains an IN-PACKAGE expression switching to that package.
 - Use ASDF to manage loading and compiling files in the right order.
 ``` cl
 (asdf:defsystem #:study-paip
     :serial t